awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli.md

 # EB CLI 2\.6 \(Retired\)<a name="eb-cli"></a>

  This version of the EB CLI and its documentation have been replaced with version 3 \(in this section, EB CLI 3 represents version 3 and later of the EB CLI\)\.
-For information on the new version, see [The Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3.md)\.
+For information on the new version, see [Using the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3.md)\.

 You should migrate to the latest version of EB CLI 3\.
 It can manage environments that you launched using EB CLI 2\.6 or earlier versions of EB CLI\.